zold-io/blog.zold.io/_posts/2019/03/2019-03-31-data-immutability.md

 an attacker has to convince other wallets that they should treat a new version of the wallet file as a baseline, trust it, never validate its incoming transactions, and blindly accept it.
-This may only happen if a fake master node will be speaking with a dominating amount of score.
+This may only happen if a fake master node speaks with a dominating amount of score.

 Thus, Zold is immutable as long as
 [master]({% post_url 2018/12/2018-12-27-masters-and-edges %}) nodes run
 legal software and don't manipulate the score.

 PS.
-Most probably we will get rid of master nodes in the nearest future.
+Most probably we will get rid of master nodes in the near future.